pmerrill/PHP-JS-REST-API-Framework/README.md

     default: {
       endpoint: '/api/rest-countries.php',

+      // The contents of this object are compiled by sourceParameters() in app.js
-      // Compiled by app.js and passed to the endpoint as a query string.
+      // and are passed to the endpoint as a query string.
       param: {

-        // Every source must have a default param.
+        // Every source must have a default param if a call to the endpoint is triggered on click.
+	      // See app.js $('#submit').on('click'... where default value gets assigned (~line 14).
         default: {
           name: 'search',
           value: '',

-          // Optional function for letting users dynamically set the value of this parameter.
+          // Required if users need to dynamically set the value of this parameter.
+	        // Called in app.js in the on click function.
           setValue: function(){
             this.value = $('#search').val();
           }
         },

-        // Optional parameter
-        // Will get passed to the endpoint as fields=name;population;region;subregion.
         fields: {
           name: 'fields',
-          'value': 'name;population;region;subregion'
+          value: 'name;population;region;subregion'
         }
       },

       // Response objects are mapped to keys in the endpoint's response.
+      // app.js will call build() on whatever you define in this object.
+      // It is important to only put what you want rendered in here and...
+      // to make sure that you include a build function that outputs the HTML you want in the UI.
       response: {

         // This should match a key provided by the api/[endpoint].php response.